 In the past, large financial organizations elected to adopt the Linux and Java technology stack, and other smaller and medium sized organizations elected to adopt the Windows and .NET stack.
 This ‘two camps’ approach is no longer dominant in the market.
 Today an organization can easily mix the technology stack for the project requirements without experiencing much technical difficulty—if skills are up to speed.

-One of the most important considerations of a technology should be the team’s ability to developer and master the skills needed to fully leverage the solution.
+One of the most important considerations of a technology should be the team’s ability to develop and master the skills needed to fully leverage the solution.
 The wider the technology portfolio an organization has, the greater the number of skills the technical team will need.

 Use a value framework